-COST OUTCOMES COUP FRA USAGE PERCEPTIONS MEWORK Year Data Collection Begins Description Data to report to BHE КРІ COST Starts in Year 1 (AY2022) Total cost savings for students (For more info, see pp. 11-12) DHE will calculate cost savings.
-Institutions need to submit: KPI 1A
+COST COST OUTCOMES USAGE PERCEPTIONS COUP FRAMEWORK Year Data Collection Begins COST Description Data to report to BHE KPI Starts in Year 1 (AY2022) Total cost savings (For more info, see pp. 11-12) DHE will calculate cost savings.
+Institutions need to submit: Number of enrollments in No Cost course sections Number of enrollments in Low Cost course sections KPI 1A

-Number of students enrolled in Low Cost course sections Starts in Year 1 (AY2022) Institutional investments in Open Education (For more info, see pp. 13-14) DHE will calculate Return on Investment.
-Institutions need to submit: Stipends paid to individuals attending Open Education professional development opportunities Stipends paid for faculty who adopt, adapt, or create Open Education via a grant program KPI 1 OUTCOMES Starts in Year Percentage of Number of sections with No Cost materials KPI 2 1 (AY2022) No/Low cost course sections (For more info, see pp. 14-15) Number of sections with Low Cost materials o, see pp. 1 : 15, Total number of sections offered Starts in Year 1 (AY2022) Percentage of Students in No/Low Number of students enrolled in No Cost sections KPI 3 , cost sections (For more info, see pp. 15-16) Number of students enrolled in Low Cost sections Number of students enrolled in all sections
+Starts in Year 1 (AY2022) Institutional investments in Open Education (For more info, see pp. 13-14) DHE will calculate Return on Investment.
+Institutions need to submit: Stipends paid to individuals attending Open Education professional development opportunities Stipends paid to faculty who adopt, adapt, or create Open Education via a grant program KPI 1B OUTCOMES Starts in Year 1 (AY2022) Percentage of No/Low cost course sections (For more info, see pp. 14-15) Number of sections with No Cost materials Number of sections with Low Cost materials Total number of ALL sections regardless of cost KPI 2 Starts in Year 1 (AY2022) Percentage of enrollments in No/Low cost sections (For more info, see pp. 15-16) Number of enrollments in No Cost course sections Number of enrollments in Low Cost course sections Number of enrollments in ALL course sections regardless of cost KPI 3 Starts in Year 2 (AY2023) Comparison of D, F, W grades between No/Low cost course sections and all remaining sections Number of enrollments with D, F, W enrolled in No Cost sections KPI 5

-Starts in Year 2 (AY2023) Percentage of students with D, F, W grades in No/Low course sections.
 (For more info, see p.
-18 Number of students with D, F, W enrolled in No Cost sections Number of students with D, F, W enrolled in Low Cost sections KPI 5 ρ.
-10 Number of students with D, F, W enrolled in all non -No/Low sections Starts in Year 2 (AY2023) Students in key demographic groups taking No/Low course section (For more info, see pp. 18-20) Number of students segmented by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander) enrolled in No Cost course sections Number of students segmented by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander) enrolled in Low Cost course sections Number of students segmented by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander) enrolled in non-No/Low Cost course sections Number of Latinx students enrolled in No Cost course sections KPI 6 Number of Latinx students in Low Cost course sections
+18 Number of enrollments with D, F, W enrolled in Low Cost sections Number of enrollments with D, F, W enrolled in remaining (non No/Low) sections Starts in Year 2 (AY2023) Utilization of No/Low cost course sections by key demographic groups (For more info, see pp. 19-20) Number of enrollments by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander), Latinx, Pell grant recipients and gender (male, female, other gender) enrolled in No Cost course sections KPI Number of enrollments by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander), Latinx, Pell grant recipients and gender (male, female, other gender) enrolled in Low Cost course sections Number of enrollments by race (White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander), Latinx, Pell grant recipients and gender (male, female, other gender) enrolled in remaining course sections